Hope: Christianity

 Hope is one of the three theological virtues of the Christian religion, alongside faith and love.
 "Hope" in the Holy Bible means "a strong and confident expectation" of future reward (see Titus 1:2).
 In modern terms, hope is akin to trust and a confident expectation".
 Paul the Apostle argued that Christ was a source of hope for Christians: "For in this hope we have been saved" (see Romans 8:24).
+Paul the Apostle talks about the character of hope being "the assurance of things hoped for, the conviction of things not seen." (see Hebrews 11:1).

 According to the Holman Bible Dictionary, hope is a "trustful expectation...the anticipation of a favorable outcome under God's guidance."
 In The Pilgrim's Progress, it is Hopeful who comforts Christian in Doubting Castle; while conversely at the entrance to Dante's Hell were the words, "Lay down all hope, you that go in by me".

 Hinduism

 In historic literature of Hinduism, hope is referred to with Pratidhi (Sanskrit: प्रतिधी), or Apêksh (Sanskrit: अपेक्ष).
 It is discussed with the concepts of desire and wish.
 In Vedic philosophy, karma was linked to ritual sacrifices (yajna), hope and success linked to correct performance of these rituals.
 In Vishnu Smriti, the image of hope, morals and work is represented as the virtuous man who rides in a chariot directed by his hopeful mind to his desired wishes, drawn by his five senses, who keeps the chariot on the path of the virtuous, and thus is not distracted by the wrongs such as wrath, greed, and other vices.

 In the centuries that followed, the concept of karma changed from sacramental rituals to actual human action that builds and serves society and human existence–a philosophy epitomized in the Bhagavad Gita.
 Hope, in the structure of beliefs and motivations, is a long-term karmic concept.
 In Hindu belief, actions have consequences, and while one's effort and work may or may not bear near term fruits, it will serve the good, that the journey of one's diligent efforts (karma) and how one pursues the journey, sooner or later leads to bliss and moksha.